italiangrid/storm/documentation/sysadmin-guide/1.11.15/index.md

 ### StoRM WebDAV variables <a name="webdavyaimvars">&nbsp;</a>

-The StoRM WebDAV service replaces the StoRM GridHTTPS service.
+Follow [StoRM WebDAV service installation and configuration][webdav-guide] guide to properly configure the service.

-To learn how to configure it refer to the [StoRM WebDAV service installation and configuration guide][webdav-guide].
+Read also [StoRM WebDAV support for Third Party Copy transfers][tpc-guide] guide to properly configure the support for Third Party Copy transfers.

 ### Launching YAIM <a name="launchingyaim">&nbsp;</a>